To be trusted is a greater compliment than being loved ~ George MacDonald

 Harmful traditional practices take place in union with collective ideologies within closed-up communities.
-Basically, there is nothing wrong with traditions in themselves.
+There is nothing wrong with traditions in themselves.
 However, they will be harmful if they interfere with children’s and human rights.

 We need vital tools to unchain us from patterns, such as hiding matters and looking away.
 Patterns that can be found in every closed-up community worldwide, up to today.
-Harmful patters that are passed on from one generation to the next.
-To see the patterns, is to see the solutions.
+Harmful patterns that are passed on from one generation to the next.
+To see the patterns is to see the solutions.

 When we talk, oftentimes we meet this attitude of: are you OK?
 Can you have endured all of that and still be that sane and happy?
 There must be something wrong with you.
 Also: why would you want to share that and risk your status in society?

-I really believe that there are no taboos and that speaking up, is a great strength and duty, because shared knowledge can prevent future forms of coercion.
+I believe that there are no taboos and that speaking up is a great strength and duty because shared knowledge can prevent future forms of coercion.

-To the closed-up communities: we need courageous people from within your community to demand change, in order to keep that shared identity.
+To the closed-up communities: we need courageous people from within your community to demand change, to keep that shared identity.
 You who dare to speak up and who can withstand pressure from others.
-You who can be clear and unapologetic about human rights, hate speech and the exclusion of people.
-You who can hold a safe context to keep conversations going.
+You can be clear and unapologetic about human rights, hate speech, and the exclusion of people.
+You can hold a safe context to keep conversations going.
 You can be an ally.